ExgnosisClasses/2511-TerraformIntro-May27/02 TeraformBasics.md

 - Every terraform application has a root module
 - The terraform state file is created and maintained by terraform in the root module directory.
 - You never ever do anything with or to the state file - **only** Terraform should ever modify it.
-- A root module is mandatory but we can use other ancillary modules (covered later in the course)
+- A root module is mandatory, but we can use other ancillary modules (covered later in the course)

 Terraform variables are always stored in a file named `terraform.tfvars`.
 There can be at most one variable file per module.